This is the 2nd post in my Titanic series

 - Stress can affect our memory.

-- Emotion and personal opinion may cause us to embellish or insist upon things that we actually do not know for certain (example: if you were mad about Ismay (director of White Star Lines) getting off the ship alive while her Captain and architect perished, you might insist that you “saw” him shove his way into one of the first boats).
+- Emotion and personal opinion may cause us to embellish or insist upon things that we actually do not know for certain (example: if you were mad about Ismay – director of White Star Lines – getting off the ship alive while her Captain and architect perished, you might be inclined to believe that he shoved his way into one of the first boats).

 - We are affected by other people’s testimonies, as well as what we read in the news.